Skip to main content

 Press the Play button.
 This will display the Replay Status screen and start the playback of the file.

 The DUT should now be receiving the replayed satellite signal data, making it possible to perform realistic and repeatable tests under controlled conditions.
 Press the PAUSE/PLAY button during the replay to stop the replay.
-The display will return to the File Selection Screen.

 Additional Info